Church of Annunciation ~ St. Joseph Church

 1. A mikveh (a Jewish ritual bath) can be seen at this site.
 This helps us see that this home was Jewish and those living here were faithful in obeying God.
 This would fit the description of Mary's family.
 Tradition holds that this home is in the cave grotto on the lower level of the Church of the Annunciation.

-2. Christians began venerating the home of Mary soon after Christ’s death and resurrection.
-Remains of a Judeo-Christian synagogue, such as pottery shards, columns, column bases, capitals, cornices, decorated stones, cross symbols, and one remaining wall, show proof of this.
-Additionally, inscriptions with the name "Jesus" and "Rejoice Mary" were found.
+2. Christians began venerating Mary's home soon after Christ’s death and resurrection.
+Remains of a Judeo-Christian synagogue, such as pottery shards, columns, column bases, capitals, cornices, decorated stones, cross symbols, and one remaining wall, prove this.
+Additionally, inscriptions with the names "Jesus" and "Rejoice Mary" were found.

 The floor of this church was oriented towards the south, facing Jerusalem, which was the custom of all synagogues during the time of Christ.

-A Mosaic of the Crown from the Judeo-Christian Church was found, which has letters from the name of Christ and encircled by a crown.
-This reflected the belief that Jesus was the King of Kings.
+A Mosaic of the Crown from the Judeo-Christian Church was found.
+It has letters from the name of Christ encircled by a crown, reflecting the belief that Jesus was the King of Kings.

 3. Sometime in the middle of the 4th century AD, Helena, the mother of the Roman Emperor Constantine, commissioned the construction of the Church of the Annunciation based on tradition and evidence she found at the site.
 The church was built over the remains of the Judeo-Christian synagogue.
 It was oriented toward the east instead of south toward Jerusalem.
 This was common in this time period.